giry-dev/mangrove-docs/docs/developers/protocol/background/taker-compensation.md

 Mangrove uses [Offer Provisions](../technical-references/reactive-offer/offer-provision.md) as a protection mechanism.

 Consider an offer that promises 100 WETH for 100 DAI and requires 300k for execution.
 That gas will be paid for by the taker.
-If the 100 WETH are delivered, all is well.
+If the 100 WETH is delivered, all is well.

 If they are not, the taker must be compensated for the wasted gas.
-This is why, when creating an offer, market makers must [provision](../technical-references/reactive-offer/offer-provision.md) for a potential [bounty](../technical-references/reactive-offer/offer-provision.md#bounty-calculation) in native token.
+This is why, when creating an offer, market makers must [provision](../technical-references/reactive-offer/offer-provision.md) for a potential [bounty](../technical-references/reactive-offer/offer-provision.md#bounty-calculation) in the native token.
 The bounty depends on :

 * The average gas price, as estimated by Mangrove itself.
 Let's name it `gasprice`.
 * The amount of gas requested by the offer.
 Let's name it `gasreq`.